va-leroy/image-processing/README.md

 ## 🌱 Overview

-This project is an extension from an assignment dealing about image processing algorithms as part of the BSc 3 Computer Science course at the University of Bordeaux.
+This project is an extension from an assignment dealing about image processing algorithms as part of the BSc 3 Computer Science major at the University of Bordeaux.

-This project implements the following algorithms: Brightness correction, Contrast correction, Gamma correction, Histogram equalization, Mean convolution, Gaussian convolution, Noise and Grain filters, Negative filter, Vignette filter, Grayscale filter, Horizontal flip, and Sobel edge detection.
+Some of the algorithms featured in this project include: Brightness correction, Contrast correction, Gamma correction, Histogram equalization, Mean convolution, Gaussian convolution, Noise and Grain filters, Negative filter, Vignette filter, Grayscale filter, Horizontal flip, and Sobel edge detection.

 ## 🏃🏽 Running the project